EmbedITCZ/jbehave-support/CONTRIBUTING.md

     * Do not use for optional dependencies `@Autowired(required = false)`
 3. If possible, write [tests](#testing) for Your code.
 4. Use SonarLint to prevent issues (delete unused imports etc.)
+5. When writing xsl transformations, call templates according to name, not match, in case the user wanted to use their own reporter with their own tags.

 ### Formatting
 Please keep the coding style uniform.
 (In IntelliJ IDEA select the text You want to format and press `Ctrl+Alt+L` (Windows) or `Cmd+Alt+L` (Mac).)